Our spotlight series is back, and this time we want to shine a light on our coconuts! No, not those coconuts! Let’s start that again…🙈

 No Monkey Business Here!

 So, what exactly do we do with so many coconuts?!
 We use coconut oil in most of our cheeses, but we promise you won’t notice the flavour (unlike in some products, giving vegan cheese a bad name 👀 ).
-It’s whirled into our gorgonzola-style Veganzola, as well as our tangy Insteaddah Cheddah and soft, garlic-y Herbivorsin.
+It’s whirled into our Blue, as well as our tangy Ched Spread and soft, garlic-y Herbi.
 In all of them, it offers an indulgent creaminess that’s hard to beat.

 We really hope these insights help, if you’re new to veganism there might be a lot to get your head around and we figure it’s part of our job to let you know what’s going into your cheese and why.
-It’s incredibly important to us that the coconut oil we source has been certified and approved by The Vegan Society and The Leaping Bunny, meaning we can guarantee our products are not just 100% plant-based (and delicious) but 100% cruelty-free and ethically sourced.
+It’s incredibly important to us that the coconut oil we source has been certified and approved by The Vegan Society and The Leaping Bunny, meaning we can guarantee our products are not just 100% plant-based (and delicious) but 100% cruelty-free.

 Another great reason to go and treat yourself to our full selection… enjoy!